shravanshanmugam/learn-react/react-router-v6/notes.md

 - Allows to use `className` or inline `style` prop
 - We can use it to highlight the page user is currently on by applying some CSS
 - We can check that by using `event.isActive` property
-- Since react tries to match multiple routes, the styling can apply to the route matching the parent route as well.
-We can add an `end` prop in case a more nested route matches
+- Since react tries to match multiple routes, the styling can apply to the `Route` matching the parent `Route` as well.
+We can add an `end` prop in case a more nested `Route` matches

 ```css
 .active-link {